Definition of an Academic Year

-Automatic failure will result if a student’s absences exceed one quarter of the scheduled sessions for a course, even if some of the absences are for university-approved and university-sponsored activities.
+Automatic failure will result if your absences exceed one quarter of the scheduled sessions for a course, even if some of your absences are for university-approved and university-sponsored activities.
 In extraordinary circumstances, the Academic Office will consider an appeal for this failure.

-Failure will occur when a student’s absences reach the following levels.
+Failure will occur when your absences reach the following levels:

 Adjustments for Extracurricular Activities

-Students are encouraged to be involved in extracurricular activities such as field trips, athletic contests, musical events, special ministries, etc., sponsored by the University.
-Sometimes participation in such an activity may force the student to be absent from class, and he or she will need to use cuts for such extra-curricular events.
-In addition, upon appeal, students may be granted up to the following additional absences:
+We encourage students to be involved in extracurricular activities such as field trips, athletic contests, musical events, special ministries, etc., sponsored by the University.
+Sometimes your participation in such an activity forces you to be absent from class, and you will need to use some of your cuts for such extra-curricular events.
+In addition, upon appeal, you may be granted up to the following additional absences:

-In unusual cases, a student may be permitted to take exams or quizzes late without penalty for university-sponsored absences, illness, or a death in the family.
+In unusual cases, a student may be permitted to take exams and quizzes late without penalty for university-sponsored absences, illness, or a death in the family.